Usage

 slither file.sol --detect arbitrary-send,pragma

-To exclude detectors, use --exclude detector1,detector2
+To exclude detectors, use --exclude detector1,detector2.
+For example:

 slither file.sol --exclude naming-convention,unused-state,suicidal

-To exclude detectors with an informational or low severity, use --exclude-informational
+To exclude detectors with an informational or low severity, use --exclude-informational or --exclude-low.

-lists available detectors.
+--list-detectors lists available detectors.

 Printer selection